vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 ### Aggregation/Anonymization

-In the data privacy context, data aggregation is a data analytics process whereby combined data from multiple sources or individuals containing PII information is summarized, effectively removing PII from the final product.
-It can be used to protect individuals' personal information while still allowing organizations to derive valuable insights.
+Data aggregation and anonymization are important techniques used in the context of data privacy to protect individuals' personal information while still allowing organizations to derive valuable insights.
+However, these methods are not without risks and limitations.

-While aggregation can obscure individual identities, there are still privacy concerns that should be considered:
+Data aggregation involves combining data from multiple sources or individuals into summary form.
+While this can obscure individual identities, there are still privacy concerns:

 1. **Re-identification risk**: With enough granular data points, it may be possible to single out individuals even from aggregated datasets.
 Applying multiple specific filters to aggregate data could potentially identify a unique individual.
-1. **Inference attacks**: Aggregated data can reveal patterns that allow inferences about individuals or small groups, even if direct identifiers are removed.
+2. **Inference attacks**: Aggregated data can reveal patterns that allow inferences about individuals or small groups, even if direct identifiers are removed.
-1. **Unintended data exposure**: As aggregated data is often shared between organizations, there's increased risk of unauthorized access or misuse.
+3. **Unintended data exposure**: As aggregated data is often shared between organizations, there's increased risk of unauthorized access or misuse.

 Anonymization aims to remove or encrypt personal identifiers from datasets.
 However, true anonymization is challenging:

 1. **De-identification limitations**: Simply removing obvious identifiers like names and addresses is often not sufficient to prevent re-identification.
 Indirect identifiers can still allow individuals to be singled out.
-1. **Data utility trade-offs**: More thorough anonymization techniques tend to reduce the usefulness of the data for analysis.
+2. **Data utility trade-offs**: More thorough anonymization techniques tend to reduce the usefulness of the data for analysis.
-1. **Evolving re-identification techniques**: As technology advances, previously anonymized data may become vulnerable to new re-identification methods.
+3. **Evolving re-identification techniques**: As technology advances, previously anonymized data may become vulnerable to new re-identification methods.

 To mitigate these risks, organizations should consider: